Shuhao-Liu/DS501-Music-Box-Project-Shuhao-Liu/README.md

 # DS501-Music-Box-Project-Shuhao-Liu
 The goal of the project is to predict the user churn rate.
 This readme file summarizes the workflow and acts as an index.
+For some files both html and ipynb were uploaded for better viewing results.
 The raw data were downloaded and processed with commands in

 0_create_data_folders